librato/librato-metrics/README.md

     Librato::Metrics.authenticate 'email', 'api_key'

-## Sending Metrics
+## Sending Measurements

-If you are sending very many metrics or sending them very often, it will be much higher performance to bundle them up together to reduce your request volume.
+If you are sending very many measurements or sending them very often, it will be much higher performance to bundle them up together to reduce your request volume.
 Use `Queue` for this.

 Queue up a simple gauge metric named `temperature`: